Skip to content

 // 使用

-Another common use case is converting function pointers, such as for interrupt vector tables:
+Another common use case is casting function pointers, such as in the interrupt vector table:

 typedef void (*ISR_Handler)(void);